Enhancing the sensitivity of single microwave photon detection with bandwidth tunability: Introduction

-In this work, we present an enhanced version of the SMPD introduced in Ref.~\cite{balembois_cyclically2024}, based on a superconducting qubit and a four-wave mixing process.
-The new design integrates a frequency-tunable Purcell filter, providing control over the detection bandwidth.
-This tunability significantly reduces thermal noise and lowers the dark count rate down to $30\ \mathrm{s}^{-1}$, improving the overall detector performance.
+In this work, we present an enhanced version of the SMPD introduced in Ref.~\cite{balembois_cyclically2024}, which is based on a superconducting qubit and a four-wave mixing (4WM) process.
+The design integrates a frequency-tunable Purcell filter, providing control over the detection bandwidth.
+Since the thermal noise power is proportional to the detection bandwidth, this tunability significantly reduces thermal noise and decreases the dark count rate to $30\ \mathrm{s}^{-1}$, improving the overall detector performance.
 Additionally, advancements in the fabrication process have led to an extended qubit relaxation time ($T_1$), which in turn enhances the detection efficiency to $0.8$.
 As a result of these improvements, the detector achieves a power sensitivity of $3 \cdot 10^{-23} \, \mathrm{W/\sqrt{Hz}}$, representing a significant advancement over previous designs.
-We confirm the SMPD improved sensitivity by detecting the microwave fluorescence from a single spin.
+We confirm the improved sensitivity of the SMPD by detecting the microwave fluorescence from a single spin.